maddox-lab/BlindSpot/README.md

 **Link to project:** https://github.com/maddox-lab/blindspot

 **Intended use:** This app looks to create a reproducible pipeline for researchers to blind data / image files.
 It is designed for blinding experimental datasets prior to analysis to reduce bias.
 The easy-to-use GUI interface is cross-compatible with macOS and Windows, allowing for easy, reproducible access to blinding various file types.
 BlindSpot modifies filenames only and does not alter file contents.
+This can also be used in the command line.
+The documentation can be found here: https://pypi.org/project/Bio-BlindSpot/

 **For questions and Issues:** Please post an issues request on GitHub or email jennavc@unc.edu.